-Khalid Al Muti, MD, is a Staff Physician in the Heart & Vascular Institute at Cleveland Clinic Abu Dhabi.
+Khalid Al Muti, MD, is the Section Head for Cardiac Electrophysiology in the Heart & Vascular Institute at Cleveland Clinic Abu Dhabi.

-Prior to joining Cleveland Clinic Abu Dhabi, Dr. Almuti was a staff cardiologist and electrophysiologist at the University of Cincinnati Medical Center in Cincinnati, Ohio.
-He also served as Assistant Professor of Clinical Medicine at the University of Cincinnati and as Director of Electrophysiology Services at the West Chester Hospital.
+Prior to joining Cleveland Clinic Abu Dhabi, Dr. Al Muti was a Staff Cardiologist and Electrophysiologist at the University Of Cincinnati Medical Center, Cincinnati, Ohio.
+He also served as Assistant Professor of Clinical Medicine at the University of Cincinnati and as Director of Electrophysiology Services at West Chester Hospital.

-Dr. Almuti’s research has focused on the diagnosis and treatment of heart rhythm disturbances.
-This includes improving the safety and efficacy of cardiac ablation procedures; prevention of sudden cardiac death; prevention of stroke and other forms of thrombo-embolism; novel approaches to ablation of atrial fibrillation and ventricular arrhythmias; pharmacologic management of atrial fibrillation with anti-arrhythmic drugs; and novel approaches to implantation of biventricular pacing devices.
+Dr. Al Muti’s research has been focused on the diagnosis and treatment of heart rhythm disturbances.
+This includes improving the safety and efficacy of cardiac ablation procedures, prevention of sudden cardiac death, prevention of stroke and related conditions, novel approaches to ablation of atrial fibrillation and ventricular arrhythmias, pharmacologic management of atrial fibrillation with anti-arrhythmic drugs and novel approaches to implantation of biventricular pacing devices.
 He has authored multiple articles and textbook chapters on these and other related topics.

 Dr. Al Muti is a Fellow of the Heart Rhythm Society (FHRS) and the American College of Cardiology (FACC).
 He is also a Clinical Assistant Professor of Medicine at the Lerner College of Medicine.